Student Life In London – A Guide To Hoxton

 Go art spotting

-Rivington Street features a piece by none other than Banksy, whilst Great Eastern Street features the heavily photographed wall emblazoned with ‘Let’s Adore And Endure Each Other’.
-On Shoreditch High Street keep an eye out for the sculptured faces created by Gregos Art and head to Brick Lane for art just as vibrant as the community there.
+Rivington Street features a piece by Banksy, while Great Eastern Street features the heavily photographed wall emblazoned with ‘Let’s Adore And Endure Each Other’.
+On Shoreditch High Street keep an eye out for the sculptured faces created by Gregos Art, and head to Brick Lane for art just as vibrant as the community there.

 Read more: Student Life In London – A Guide To Vauxhall